Amazfit GTR 3 Pro review TL;DR: a low-cost smartwatch that looks and feels more expensive than it is, as long as you don't look at it from a distance.

 Amazfit GTR 3 Pro review: Features and accuracy

-The Amazfit GTR 3 Pro has many features you would expect from a modern smartwatch, including an optical heart rate sensor, blood oxygen monitoring, many different sport modes, smart assistant and more.
+The Amazfit GTR 3 Pro has many features you would expect from a modern smartwatch, including an optical heart rate sensor, blood oxygen monitoring, many different sports modes, a smart assistant, etc.

 One thing that differentiates the GTR 3 Pro from the rest of the crowd is the BioTracker PPG 3.0 Biometric Sensor and the 1-tap Health Metric feature.
 These measure four health metrics in under 45 seconds, including heart rate, blood oxygen saturation, stress level and breathing rate.